 - What is our strategy for succession planning to meet the imperative to recruit, train and retain highly motivated and talented teachers, managers and leaders?

 We have read and reviewed the main documents that have been issued from OFSTED and from the Department of Education over the past few weeks in order to highlight some of the issues and detail that are essential parts of the planning process for the autumn term and beyond.
 The following sections include links to relevant documents and will hopefully provide a comprehensive one stop place to go to find what is new and relevant now.
-We endeavour to be as accurate and up to date as possible, if there is anything else you think should be included contact us by clicking here.
+We endeavour to be as accurate and up to date as possible, if there is anything else you think should be included contact us.
 It is pretty much business as usual and most of the information contained in the documentation simply reinforces what is already in place and emphasises that the current status quo in relation to assessment and accountability are to remain for some time yet.